 The course is built on the assumption that literature is concerned with our conceptions, interpretations and experiences of the world.
 The study of literature can therefore be seen as an exploration of the way it represents the complex pursuits, anxieties, joys and fears to which human beings are exposed in the daily business of living.
 It enables an exploration of one of the more enduring fields of human creativity, and provides opportunities for encouraging independent, original, critical and clear thinking.
 It also promotes respect for the imagination and a perceptive approach to the understanding and interpretation of literary works.

 Through the study of a wide range of literature, the Language A: literature course encourages students to appreciate the artistry of literature and to develop an ability to reflect critically on their reading.
 Works are studied in their literary and cultural contexts, through close study of individual texts and passages, and by considering a range of critical approaches.
 In view of the international nature of the IB and its commitment to intercultural understanding, the Language A: literature course does not limit the study of works to the products of one culture or the cultures covered by any one language.
 The study of works in translation is especially important in introducing students, through literature, to other cultural perspectives.
 The response to the study of literature is through oral and written communication, thus enabling students to develop and refine their command of language.

 Hopefully all, or at least some of the answers you gave to these questions will find a voice somewhere in this account.
-A more formal presentation of the course aims is found on page 9 of the guide, which you should make yourself familiar with.
+A more formal presentation of the Studies in language and literature course aims is found on page 14 of the guide (first exams 2021), which you should make yourself familiar with.

 Some key points about the course are certainly worth noting: